corpserot/luanti_lsp_definitions/GUIDE.md

 # Nominal types
 Some types derived from primitive types have no differences whatsoever in the annotation type system.
 In some cases however, it is useful to give these types names even if it's not possible to express its true restrictions and rules.
 We call them *nominal types*

 To qualify as a *Nominal type*, it must have special restrictions, rules or contents that is not expressible through the annotation type system.
-This rule is to prevent flooding the library definition with too many useless types.
+This rule is to prevent flooding the Luadef with too many useless types.
 You can open an issue to justify why something *should* or *should not* be a nominal type.
 The following lists specifics about this rule:
 - Alias enums satisfies this rule.
 A different interpretation is that a nominal type is needed for alias enums.
   - e.g. Item names violates some subrules below.
 However, it has special values `"air"`, `"ignore"` and others.
 So, it is granted a `string` nominal type `core.Item.name`.
 - Name syntax/specification does not satisfy this rule.